 How to Buy a Vintage Watch

-Consider the watch above — a 1966 Rolex GMT-Master.
-The painted markers are discolored, cracked, and have long since lost their luminescence.
-The rotating bezel doesn’t ratchet; the tinny steel bracelet has hollow links and the acrylic crystal is scratched.
+A vintage 1966 Rolex GMT-Master is far from perfect.
+The painted markers may be discolored, cracked or, at the very least, lack their luminescence.
+The rotating bezel might not ratchet; the acrylic crystal is likely scratched.
 Set alongside a modern Rolex GMT-Master II, with its ceramic ratcheting bezel, sapphire crystal, solid bracelet and 100-meter water resistance, there shouldn’t be much of a contest.
 The new watch is the one to get, right?
 Wrong.